 Your goal is to provide the right answers and the best information in the right format for both Google and your audience.

-These are the most important on-page SEO factors that will influence your rankings in 2018 and beyond.
+These are the most important on-page SEO factors that will influence your rankings in organic search.

 1. Article Headlines